-FireSmart identifies three priority zones that must be managed to reduce the wildfire threat to your home.
-The most critical are Priority Zone 1 (the area within 10 meters of your home) and Zone 2 (the area 10 to 30 meters around your home).
+Based on this, FireSmart identifies three Priority Zones that must be managed to reduce the threat to your home.
+The most critical are zones 1 and 2:

-The first 10 metres of space around your home is the most critical area to consider for fire protection.
+The 10 metre radius immediately surrounding your home is the most critical area to consider for fire protection.

 This “fuel free” space gives firefighters a chance to save your home from an advancing fire.

-From 10 to 30 metres out from your home is the second priority zone.
+Between 10-30 metres from your home is the second priority zone.

 The type of plant material and the design of the landscape immediately adjacent to your home is a critical factor.
-FireSmart also recommends that when landscaping your property, homeowners:
+FireSmart also recommends that when landscaping your property, homeowners should: